rubycocos/csvreader/README.md

 ### What about symbol keys for hashes?

-Yes, use can use the header_converters keyword option.
+Yes, you can use the header_converters keyword option.
 Use `:symbol` for (auto-)converting header (strings) to symbols.
 Note: the symbol converter will also downcase all letters and remove all non-alphanumeric (e.g. `!?$%`) chars